 Comparison Operation¶

-Performs numeric comparisons and clamping between two floating-point values.
-It returns both a numeric result and a boolean indicating the outcome of comparison-type operations.
-Supports min, max, clamping, and relational checks with a small tolerance for equality.
+Performs common numeric comparisons and range clamping between two float values.
+It returns a numeric result (e.g., min/max/clamped value or the left operand when a comparison is true) and a boolean indicating the outcome of comparison-type operations.
+Non-comparison operations set the boolean to false.

 Usage¶